GunshipPenguin/kiteshield/README.md

 ## Limitations

-- Kiteshield's runtime currently does not support multithreaded programs.
-  Programs packed without the `-n` flag (which omits the runtime) must stick to a single thread of execution ("threads of execution" being new processes/threads created with `fork`/`vfork`/`clone`).
-- Kiteshield was written with obfuscation in mind, not speed.
+Kiteshield was written with obfuscation in mind, not speed.
 Trapping into the Kiteshield runtime on every function entrance and exit is very expensive.
 Programs packed with layer 2 encryption should expect a serious performance hit.

 ## License